There is a message in what you are going through.

 Sometimes we get thrown SO far off Balance that it is hard to keep going...

-These moments tend to involve a few repeated themes that we cannot see for what they are because we are so used to our "comfort zone" - the patterns that keep us STUCK.
-When this happens, those "blind spots" keep throwing us off of our game and sometimes we even wonder, "Am I missing something?"
+These moments tend to involve a few repeated themes that we cannot see for what they are because we are so used to our "comfort zone" – the patterns that help us feel safe & in control from moment to moment, but also keep us STUCK.
+When this happens, those "blind spots" just keep throwing us off of our game and many times we even wonder, "Am I missing something?"

-In these times, it can be helpful to go to the source to make sure we are doing EVERYTHING possible to get the desired results.
-Whether it is troubleshooting a unique barrier or getting stuck in a "blind spot", a Personalized Online Life Coaching session can provide the answers you need to make sure that BALANCE becomes a more sustainable part of your Life.
+In this situation, it can be helpful to go to the source in order to make sure we are doing EVERYTHING possible to get the desired results.
+Whether it is troubleshooting a unique barrier resulting from getting stuck in a "blind spot" or something that we are aware of but just CAN'T seem to get past, a Personalized Online Life Coaching session can provide the answers you need to work through whatever is blocking progress in your Life.

 “As a middle aged man this book helped give me a context for the way I look at my life and others.
 I was not taught a male role model as a child that relates well to society today; and perhaps did not pass on one to my sons that fits in a 2020's mentality.
 I particularly enjoyed some of the end of chapter exercises; especially Chapter 8.
 For me life can stay very busy and full but I sometimes lose focus on purpose, especially the self focus on what that truly means and looks like.
 If I am not doing right by "me" I cannot do right by others.
 I also enjoyed the historical cultural and anthropological context that the author provided.
 The reality that we are ever evolving "animals" is something that I know I lose context for in the proverbial rat race we live in.
 This book provided me a framework for my role in a current personal as well as service context.”